Thank you for stepping up and helping make Sibcon happen! You have no idea how much we appreciate it.

 - Escalation Procedure:

 - If it’s about rules: you’re the GM!
 Make a call.
-If it’s serious, or you don’t know what to do, check with Alex or Quinn.
-We might know the answer.
+If it’s serious, or you don’t know what to do, check with Alex.
+He might know the answer.

 - Finding your tables: if you’re GMing multiple tables, the HQ staff will be trying to keep you at the same table as much as possible.
 If you’ve got plans or need something, let HQ know and we’ll try to accommodate.